robertvokac/time-calc/modules/time-calc-app/src/main/resources/help/Readme.md

 ### .tc/starttime.txt

 This file contains the default start time - used during the previous run of the app.
 If file starttime.txt does not exist, then the default start time is 7:00.

 ### .tc/overtime.txt

 This file contains the default overtime - used during the previous run of the app.
 If file overtime.txt does not exist, then the default overtime is 0:00.

-### .tc/test.txt
-If file test.txt exists, then user is not asked for start time and overtime.
-Instead, the values in files starttime.txt and overtime.txt are used.

 ### ./tc/timecalc.conf